 Below are some interesting facts of a Hong Kong more than a tax haven:

 And there are more things about Hong Kong.
-The country’s international reputation, quality of life, business-open environment and so on have attracted a large number of foreign nationals, investors, expats to arrive in Hong Kong every year.
+The country’s international reputation, quality of life, business-open environment and so on have attracted many foreign nationals, investors, expats to arrive in Hong Kong every year.

 3. Hong Kong tax haven and its future prospects

 Hong Kong’s significant controllers register (SCR) is a typical example.
-All Hong Kong incorporated companies except certain cases are now required to obtain and maintain beneficial ownership information through keeping an SCR.
-This new obligation was introduced under the Companies (Amendment) Ordinance 2018 and came into force from 1 March 2018.
+All Hong Kong incorporated companies except certain cases are now required to get and maintain beneficial ownership information through keeping an SCR.
+This new obligation was introduced under the Companies (Amendment) Ordinance 2018 and came into force on 1 March 2018.

 Another striking reaction is that Hong Kong enacted the transfer pricing rule in July 2018 and then published a series of Departmental Interpretation and Practices Notes (DIPNs) 58, 59, and 60 in July 2019.
 In this regard, the Inland Revenue Department (IRD) has been empowered to make transfer pricing adjustments on profits or charges derived from non-arm’s length transactions between relevant parties which results in tax advantage in Hong Kong.

 Evidentially, the United States government issued the Executive Order on Hong Kong Normalization on 14 July, 2020.
-In this regard, the US would unilaterally terminate the special trading relationship with Hong Kong due to the given reason being this city is now “no longer sufficiently autonomous to justify differential treatment in relation to China under the particular US laws”.
+The US would unilaterally terminate the special trading relationship with Hong Kong due to the given reason being this city is now “no longer sufficiently autonomous to justify differential treatment in relation to China under the particular US laws”.
 With this order taking effect, Hong Kong-made-in products are limited to obtain lower tariff rates if exporting to the US.

 Furthermore, products or goods originated from Hong Kong are also required to relabel “Made in China” since 9 November, 2020; otherwise, that business will be subject to a punitive duty of 10%.
 The US also decided to postpone 3 bilateral agreements with Hong Kong, one of which there is one reciprocal arrangement to grant a tax exemption for shipping companies registered in Hong Kong.